Clinical Activities and Rotation Structure

 - A clinical pharmacist

-- Neurorehabilitation psychologist and postdoctoral fellow (Neurorehabilitation psychology services)
+- Neurorehabilitation psychologists and postdoctoral fellow (Neurorehabilitation psychology services)

-In addition, interns typically participate in regular meetings for the rehabilitation and burn units as well as the multidisciplinary team.
+In addition, interns typically participate in regular interdisciplinary team meetings for the rehabilitation and burn units.
 The neurorehabilitation psychology group also is called to other units in the hospital for similar consultative services.

 This rotation will take approximately 60-70% of the intern’s time during this quarter.